 - allows to easily maintain amazing code quality that can run for a long time

 Functional programming is a proven method for writing high-quality software that stands the sands of time.
 That is why if you are a person supporting banks or want to build such a solution, you should consider trying Elixir.

 Why and where to learn Elixir?

-As mentioned above, the overall popularity of Elixir is rising.
-Although as of today, there may not be too many job offerings for Elixir, mastering this technology is a definite investment into the future.
+The overall popularity of Elixir is rising and although as of today, there may not be too many job offerings for Elixir, mastering this technology is a definite investment into the future.
 It is highly probable that most of the big companies will take an interest in this technology soon and this could be the opportunity to land a great job.
 Elixir makes you a better developer, especially if you are used to working only with object-oriented languages like Ruby, it gives you a new perspective on programming, forcing your brain to go into overdrive.

 When it comes to learning Elixir there are plenty of resources to study.
 There is an official website dedicated solely to resources available for mastering the language.
 The best book to start with is Programming Elixir 1.6.
-When this is not enough, there is a complete Elixir and Phoenix bootcamp available on Udemy or a free Elixir: start programming on best concurrent language course.
+When this is not enough, there is a complete Elixir bootcamp available on Udemy or a free Elixir: start programming on best concurrent language course.
 As of today Elixir has nearly 900 active contributors on Github and is present in searches on Stackoverflow.
-For even more resources check this article.
+For even more resources check this article on learning Elixir.

 As you can see, using Elixir brings a lot of advantages to the picture.
 It can positively influence you as a developer and open some amazing job opportunities.